-- Following Board Orientation, consults with new president-elect and vice-president in assigning Board Liaison roles (Note: consultation is desired due to some terms extending multiple years).
-Exception: Nominating Cmte chair is selected by past president (chair); Finance Cmte director-at-large position is selected by treasurer, both in consultation with president
+- Following Board Orientation, consults with the new president-elect and vice-president in assigning Board Liaison roles (Note: consultation is desired due to some terms extending multiple years).
+Exception: Nominating Cmte chair is selected by the past president (chair); Finance Cmte director-at-large position is selected by the treasurer, both in consultation with the president

 - Works with CEO in planning Board meeting agendas roughly 6 weeks prior

 - Assesses need for unscheduled Board calls as circumstances warrant

 - Attends ASSP SAFETY Conference (often with CEO) to meet with our counterparts (June)